JellyBitz/SilkroadLauncher/README.md

 - Self replacer if is required
 - Downloading and update progress
 - Settings (even window mode has been added)
-- Client language switch support
+- Client language switch support, [read more..](README.LANGUAGES.md)
+-

 ---
 > ### Do you like this project ?